bitcoinwords/bitcoinwords.github.io/_pages/start.md

     values:
 ---

+**WORK IN PROGRESS** This page is under development.
+It will serve as a on boarding place holder and tutorial on how to get themost from the website.
+{: .notice--danger}

 # What is Crypto Words?
 *Crypto Words* is a monthly Bitcoin journal.
 New journals are published monthly and older journals are published as we get to them.
 This project began in the spring of 2019, so there's a decade worth of content that needs to be archived.
 This could take a while!